 - 1 teaspoon salt

-- 2 tablespoon lard
+- 2 tablespoon pork lard (or other cooking fat)

-- 10 cups stock
+- 10 cups stock (wild game, beef, or pork)

 - 4 bay leaves